nashville-software-school/bangazon-inc/book-1-orientation/chapters/GUESSING_GAME_EXERCISE.md

 The program should be updated to...

 1. Display the number of the user's current guess in the prompt.
-   For example, if the user has already guessed one time, the prommpt should say something like `Your guess (2)>`.
+   For example, if the user has already guessed one time, the prompt should say something like `Your guess (2)>`.
 1. End the loop early if the user guesses the correct number.

 ### Phase 5